Dublin City University's graduate programme in international governance has three MA degrees available:

-Programme participants also choose a selection of additional modules from the widest range of options offered in an Irish university.
+Programme participants on the full-time course also choose a selection of additional modules from the widest range of options offered in an Irish university.
 Click here to see options offered last year.

 2. Skills and capacities - a range of practical skills aimed at enhancing your capacity in the following areas:

 - Communication skills - individually and working with groups